What Is Harissa? And How to Use It (+ Easy Recipes)

 Add the harissa chickpeas to your next pasta salad, grain salad, sandwich, buddha bowl and more!
 Enjoy the plant-based protein and fibre with a zing of harissa heat.

-Try this harissa marinated chickpeas recipe (from Minimalist baker).
+Try this harissa marinated chickpeas recipe (from Minimalist Baker).

 Smashed harissa potatoes